MonkeySaint/OpClicks/README.md

 # Loot added by me

-Due to a suggestion by NiavlySTrust I added some loot.
+Due to a suggestion by NiavlySTrust on Spigot I added some loot.

 You now get:
 Obsidian in tier 3